Business Disability Forum

 - By creating the world’s first professional development and best practice exchange for disability employee network and / or resource group leaders, allies & champions

 - By supporting employee network and resource group leaders to build vibrant disability networks that help colleagues to bring their authentic selves to work

 - By helping employers to improve business performance by learning directly from disabled employees

 Ultimately we believe that the only real way for employees and employers to build disability confidence is from the inside out.

 Our members and clients are together investing in a unique ‘movement’ of existing disabled employees and their allies, champions & executive sponsors who all have skin in the game.

 The Recruitment Industry Disability Initiative (RIDI) is a not-for-profit organisation, established in 2011 which is working to remove the barriers that disabled people face when job hunting.
 RIDI recognises the central role that recruiters play in improving the experiences of disabled people and works with recruiters and employers, providing information and tools they need to be Disability Confident.

 A programme of events and communications raise awareness and create confidence through education, support and networking each year.
 RIDI hold an annual award ceremony to celebrate progress on disability in recruitment which are now becoming a regular fixture in the recruitment industry calendar.

 For further information, please visit: www.ridi.org.uk

-Recite is a Cloud based web accessibility solution which allows your visitors to customise your site the way they need it to work for them.
+The Recite Me cloud-based assistive technology toolbar allows web visitors to customise your site to access information in the way that is best suited to them.
 You can test it out for yourself on this d&i Leaders website.